kanad1323/Agentic-AI/readme.md

 ### Tools: Extending Agent Capabilities

-To go beyond simply answering questions, the chatbot utilizes **tools**.
+To go beyond simply answering questions, the chatbot utilizes [tool calling](https://python.langchain.com/docs/concepts/tool_calling/).

 Tools provide the agent with access to external information and the ability to perform actions.
 The chatbot is equipped with the following tools: